What Does a Monthly Accountant Provide?

 Your business financial questions are answered by a monthly accountant, just like how your personal financial questions are answered by a financial advisor.
 When you work with a monthly accountant, you’ll have an expert by your side who knows your business finances inside and out because they're in your books year-round instead of just annually.

 They monitor your business's finances, but they also stay educated and up to date with external things that may also affect your business.
 If you want to know about tax law changes, trends in your finances, or cash flow projections, all you have to do is give your accountant a call - or if you work with a hands-on service, they may even reach out to you.
 Want to learn more about the different types of advice a monthly accountant can provide?
 Click the image below.

 Plus, with a monthly accountant, you can rest easy knowing that periodic financial advice won't cost you every time you reach out - at least, not at CSI Accounting & Payroll.
 We believe that asking questions about decisions ahead of time can actually make our job easier, and that's why you're encouraged to reach out to your accountant with one-off questions as needed for no extra charge.

 Year-Round Tax Planning and Preparation

-Your monthly accountant won’t just prepare your tax return, they will also help you plan for your tax liability all year round.
+Your monthly accountant won’t just prepare your tax return; they will also help you plan for and reduce your tax liability all year round, using your financial data in real-time.
 That way, you won’t be hit with surprises on your tax return.
-They will ensure that you are in compliance with changing tax laws and even represent you in case of an audit.
+They will guarantee that you are in compliance with changing tax laws and even represent you in case of an audit.

 When it comes to an accounting service, you really do get what you pay for.
-If you want one-time bookkeeping and end-of-year tax preparation, then an annual firm is for you.
+If you only need one-time bookkeeping and end-of-year tax preparation, then an annual firm is for you.

 Stop treating your accounting as a business expense.
 Start treating it as an investment in your company.